Fairphone: History

 Fairphone was founded by Bas van Abel, Tessa Wernink and Miquel Ballester as a social enterprise company in January 2013, having existed as a campaign for two and a half years.

-In April 2015 the company became a registered B Corporation.
+In April 2015, the company became a registered B Corporation.

 Since version two, the Fairphone is produced in Suzhou, China, by Hi-P International Limited.

 In November 2021, the Fairphone 4 was made available.

 As of February 2022, Fairphone had sold around 400,000 devices.

-In 2023 a consortium of impact investors led by new shareholders Invest-NL, the ABN AMRO Sustainable Impact Fund, and existing shareholder Quadia, with its Regenero Impact Fund, invested €49 million in Fairphone.
+In 2023, a consortium of impact investors led by new shareholders Invest-NL, the ABN AMRO Sustainable Impact Fund, and existing shareholder Quadia, with its Regenero Impact Fund, invested €49 million in Fairphone.

+In August 2026, Fairphone made its official debut in the United States with the release of the Fairphone 6+.